Well, the time we've waited for all year is here; it’s time to harvest tomatoes.

 And, plants like kale seem to be a relatively new phenomenon in gardens across the country.
 But, it was actually David Fairchild, and not Trader Joe's, who brought kale to the United States.
 And, David Fairchild brought the avocado here as well.

-An 1895 newspaper shared this charming account of Tennyson's garden:
+An 1895 newspaper shared this fascinating account of Tennyson's garden:

 "Another orchard which I shall never forget is that which lives alongside Tennyson‘s Garden.
 It was only natural that one should recall the poets lines: